 Here is the spice mixture.
 Isn’t it lovely?

-In a large saucepan and over a medium-low heat, sweat (see this helpful Wiki entry to understand what we mean by sweating and make sure you cover the pot) the shallots, onions and garlic in the coconut oil until very soft.
+In a large saucepan and over a medium-low heat, sweat (see this helpful Wiki entry to understand what we mean by sweating and make sure you cover the pot) the shallots, onions, garlic and asafoetida in the oil until very soft.
 This will take some time – 20 minutes or more because you’re cooking over a low heat.

 Turn up the flame to medium and add the mushrooms.
 Sauté until they’ve released their water and started to brown.

 Add the spices and continue cooking for 3-5 minutes, then add the carrots, lentils and lemon zest.
 Then pour some of the boiling stock into the saucepan until the ingredients are just submerged.
 Reserve the rest.
 Lower the heat and simmer, covered, until the lentils are soft for approximately 15-20 minutes.

 Meanwhile, mash the beans roughly with a fork.
-After the mixture has been simmering for the 15-20 minutes, add the pinhead oats to the saucepan.
+After the mixture has been simmering for the 15-20 minutes, add the mashed beans to the saucepan.
 Mix well and let it simmer for 2-3 minutes.
 After that, add the pinhead oats.
 Add a little more stock if necessary, but keep in mind that we are adding the oatmeal to absorb the last of the liquid so that you are left with something relatively firm.
 Lower the heat and stir until the oatmeal has plumped.